BIOLOGIST TO BARTENDER

 After-work drinks would happen at my apartment, in my bedroom.
 I would hold cocktail parties, making new drinks all the time.
 This was my study area to which my passion for mixed drinks properly started.

 I passed my degree (just) with a dissertation on seaweed, a total of 19 lectures behind me but a huge passion for food and drink.
 I knew marine biology was no longer a route to follow.

 After over ten years’ experience working behind bars for other people and creating my own drinks, I decided I could either grow with my current employer or concentrate my passion on the products that I love to use.

-I guess the biggest lessons I learnt were time management, knowing the books and hoping realisation of what you are comes sooner rather than later.
+I guess the biggest lessons I learned were time management, knowing the books and hoping realization of what you are comes sooner rather than later.

 ONWARDS AND UPWARDS